 Starting a Business in Canada on a Work Permit

-Yes... and no. If you are actually asking, "Can I start a business in Canada as a non-Canadian and stay and live in Canada permanently", then the answer is no.
+Wondering whether you can start a business in Canada on a work permit?
+Not exactly.
+If you are actually asking, "Can I start a business in Canada as a non-Canadian and stay and live in Canada permanently?" then the answer is "No."

-To legally start a business in Canada as an individual, you need to be a Canadian citizen or a landed immigrant (permanent resident) and as a foreign worker here on a work permit in Canada, you are neither.
+To legally start a business in Canada as an individual, you need to be a Canadian citizen or a landed immigrant (permanent resident), and as a foreign worker on a work permit in Canada, you are neither.

 - Pay a $230 employer compliance fee